rawrtc/rawrtc-data-channel/README.md

 The library and its dependencies will be built inside the docker image and can be accessed there in the following way:

-    docker run -it rawrtc bash
+    docker run -it rawrtcdc bash
     ls -l /rawrtcdc/build/prefix

 ## Getting Started